Azure/Azure-Sentinel/docs/New Playbooks Contribution Guide/readme.md

     Indicates the main goal of this playbook.
 Identical to PlaybookName parameter, spaces allowed.
 * ***description:** (string, Markdown can be used for providing links)<br> Few sentences that describe the playbook main steps and value.
-* **prerequisites:** (string, Markdown can be used for providing links)<br> list of steps required to be taken before deploying this playbook or running it for the first time, such: configurations in other products or in Azure, permissions required for included connectors, deployments required as dependencies.
+* **prerequisites:** (array of strings, Markdown can be used for providing links)<br> list of steps required to be taken before deploying this playbook or running it for the first time, such: configurations in other products or in Azure, permissions required for included connectors, deployments required as dependencies.
-* **prerequisitesDeployTemplateFile:** (string, relative path)<br>
-    If playbook has a deployment prerequisite in form of an ARM template located in GitHub, this path will provide a link to it.
-Ths link should be relative to the folder of this playbook in GitHub.
-* ***lastUpdateTime**:  (string, UTC)<br>
-    UTC time when author created/updated the template (version of the template is described in the Workflow resource)
+* **postDeploymentSteps:** (array of strings, Markdown can be used for providing links)<br>
+list of steps required to be taken after deploying this playbook and before running it for the first time, such: changes in Logic Apps designer, managed identities configuration, configurations in other products or in Azure.
 * **entities:** (array of strings)<br>
     If relevant, list the entity types that the playbooks is working on explicitly with "Entities - Get IPs/URLs/FileHashes/Hosts/Accounts" action or specific parsing.
 List of names: ["Account", "Host", "Ip", "Url", "FileHash", "IoTDevice", "AzureResource"]
-* **tags**: (array of strings)<br>
+* ***tags**: (array of strings)<br>
     Use this field to relate the templates to a specific security scenario. <br>
-    Examples: "Network security" for playbook which works on firewalls, "Sentinel utilities" for playbook which serves a simple popular use case such send an email.
+    Examples: "Enrichment", "Notification", "Remediation", "Response from teams", "Sync", "Triage", "Utilities", "Identity protection", "Incident management".

+For Solutions only, if playbook depends on Custom Logic Apps connector, include the following property:
+* **dependencyArmTemplateJson**: (JSON object)<br>
+    Full ARM template of the custom connector.
+(ARM template format)

+Templates tab only:
+* ***lastUpdateTime**:  (string, UTC)<br>
+    UTC time when author created/updated the template (version of the template is described in the Workflow resource)
+* **prerequisitesDeployTemplateFile:** (string, relative path)<br>
+    If playbook has a deployment prerequisite in form of an ARM template located in GitHub, this path will provide a link to it.
+Ths link should be relative to the folder of this playbook in GitHub.
 * ***support->tier**: (string) <br>
     The support expectation for this playbook. "microsoft", "community" or "developer" (for ISV or vendor)
 * **support->link** (string)<br>